ThorstenHans/sharecoffeebook/manuscript/CrossDomain/ShareCoffee.CrossDomain.md

     ShareCoffee.CrossDomain.build.read.for.SPCrossDomainLib();
     ShareCoffee.CrossDomain.build.update.for.SPCrossDomainLib();
     ShareCoffee.CrossDomain.build.delete.for.SPCrossDomainLib();
+    ShareCoffee.CrossDomain.build.del.for.SPCrossDomainLib();

 T> ## IE 8 workaround
 T> IE8 is supported by SharePoint 2013 OnPremise, if you're targeting this browser, you've to replace the **for** property by the **f** shorthand.
 T> IE9 is not able to execute a function or access a proprety called **for**

+T> ## del and delete
+T> If you haven't read the REST chapter you may wonder why there is del and delete.
+Well that's because of some IE8 issues.
+Modern browsers such as Chrome, FireFox and Safari don't care if an object or method is called delete.
+T> But IE8 is so strict when it comes to reserved keywords in JavaScript that IE8 will complain at runtime.
+T> Internally will del execute the same logic as delete has execute since the first ShareCoffee release.

 ### Providing REST Properties